Bufalino crime family: Bufalino era

+The Bufalino family formed working relationships with other Mafia families as well as non-traditional organized crime groups such as outlaw motorcycle gangs.
+The family was permitted to maintain business interests in New York City by the Five Families.
+The Bufalino family relied on a New York family for representation on the national Mafia Commission, and the Colombo crime family represented the organization for many years.
+Additionally, the family maintained a close alliance with the Genovese crime family due to common interests in New York City and northern New Jersey.

-With Barbara's death in June 1959, the Mafia Commission recognized Russell Bufalino as the official family boss.
-Bufalino maintained a close alliance with the New York Genovese family.
-After Bufalino was imprisoned in the late 1970s on extortion charges related to the collection of a debt, his underboss, Edward Sciandra, became the acting boss of the family.
-Sciandra was aided in running the family by captains Anthony Guarnieri, James David Osticco, and Phillip Medico, Consigliere Remo Allio, as well as soldiers William D'Elia, Angelo Bufalino, John Rizzo, Angelo Son, and Joseph Sperrazza.
+After Bufalino was imprisoned in the late 1970s on extortion charges related to the collection of a debt, William "Big Billy" D'Elia became the family acting boss with the support from underboss Edward Sciandra.
+D'Elia was aided in running the family by captains Anthony Guarnieri, James David Osticco, and Phillip Medico, consigliere Remo Allio, as well as soldiers Angelo Bufalino, John Rizzo, Angelo Son, and Joseph Sperrazza.
 Bufalino was released from prison in 1980 briefly after serving his sentence for extortion.
-Towards the end of 1981 Bufalino was again imprisoned after being found guilty of conspiring to kill Jack Napoli, a witness in his 1978 extortion trial.
+Towards the end of 1981, Bufalino was again imprisoned after being found guilty of conspiring to kill Jack Napoli, a witness in his 1978 extortion trial.
 Bufalino learned the whereabouts of Napoli, then in the Witness Protection Program, and conspired with Los Angeles mobster Jimmy Fratianno and another man he met in prison to murder Napoli.
 Fratianno turned government informant and testified against Bufalino at trial.
 He was sentenced to ten years imprisonment and released in 1989.
-Russell Bufalino died on February 25, 1994, of natural causes near Pittston, Pennsylvania.

-D'Elia's leadership
+With the decline of Pennsylvania's coal industry, many of the Bufalino family's rackets became less lucrative.
+The membership of the family was also decimated during the 1980s by eight prosecutions, involving 24 members and associates, and eleven deaths.
+The family ceased inducting new members in the late 1970s due to Bufalino's apparent reluctance to recruit, and the Commission later prohibited the Bufalino family from permitting new members or appointing a new boss.
+The Genovese and Gambino families were given permission to assume control of the Bufalino family's activities in New York.